open-turo/actions-go/release/README.md

     # Default: @open-turo/semantic-release-config

     docker-username:
-    # Docker username to push the snapshot image to the registry
+    # Docker username to push the release image to the registry
     #
     # Required: false
     # Default: ""

     docker-password:
-    # Docker password to push the snapshot image to the registry
+    # Docker password to push the release image to the registry
     #
     # Required: false
     # Default: ""